joonlabs/phpcommandline/README.md

 - pwd
 - reset
 - rm
+- touch
-- toich
+- update

 ## building own programs
-you can build (or link) your own programs by creating a dir in the /commandline/programs/ with the name of you program.
+you can build (or link) your own programs by creating a dir in the ```/programs/``` folder with the name of your program.
 This dir should countain a init.php file with a method named after following scheme:

 ```php
 function [yourprogramname]Main($args, $command) {